Exclusion Clause: Everything You Need to Know

 The exclusion clause must also comply with specific conditions that restrict liability for negligence or breach of contract.
 In these instances, the clauses are either deemed invalid or must endure a test of reasonableness.

 If you need help with an exclusion clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.